 To give practice time and consideration to aural skills.

 Practice of intervals, rhythms, and recognition of form and quality of sound.
 Involves singing, writing musical examples, clapping, active listening, and developing the short-term memory for musical fragments.

 What will I achieve?

 By the end of this course you should be able to...

-- Hear the major or minor quality of simple chords, and the movement within simple progressions
+- hear the major or minor quality of chords.

-- Keep a pulse, discern time signature, on-beat and off-beat rhythms
+- discern time signature, on-beat and off-beat rhythms.

 What level is the course and do I need any particular skills?

 Experience of playing is essential, and basic reading skills will be expected.
 No formal ear training is expected: this course will provide such a basis.
 Useful as a refresher, though, for students who have done ear training courses.

 How will I be taught, and will there be any work outside the class?